About BHF professors

 The professors are expected to bring research leadership at an internationally competitive level and a commitment to training future cardiovascular scientists.

-Additional important considerations are how the candidate supports and enhances the overall cardiovascular research strategy of the university and the added value to the BHF of making the award.
+Additional important considerations for making the award are how the candidate supports and enhances the overall cardiovascular research strategy of the university and the added value the chair brings to the BHF.

 If the award includes the professor’s salary, this will be provided for a maximum of 10 years.

-- Senior research leader in clinical or basic cardiovascular science with an established international reputation.
+- Senior investigator in clinical or basic cardiovascular science with an established reputation as an international leader in the pertinent research field.

-- Substantial output of high impact research papers.
+- Substantial output of high impact research papers on a sustained trajectory.

 - Awards are for 10 years in the first instance.
 Renewal for the second 5 year period is subject to review of past achievements and of detailed future research plans, with a site visit.